PoC-Gym: Towards More Reliable LLM-Assisted Proof-of-Concept Exploit Generation: Experiments

-\pocgym is evaluated on 20 vulnerabilities from CWE-Bench-Java which provides real-world Java CVEs with vulnerable/patched commit information, and vulnerable code locations.
-For details about the set of CVEs selected, see Appendix~\ref{sec:dataset}.
+We evaluate \pocgym on 20 real-world Java security vulnerabilities drawn from CWE-Bench-Java, a curated benchmark of Java CVEs that provides the vulnerable and patched versions of projects for each CVE \cite{li_iris_2025}.
+As part of CWE-Bench-Java, each CVE is accompanied by manually curated vulnerability locations derived from the patch information.
+These locations are used in the post-hoc validation step to check whether the PoC candidate reaches the ground-truth vulnerable code location.
+Among the 20 selected CVEs, 14 overlap with those evaluated by \faultline, and 4 are not included in \faultline.
+The remaining 2 correspond to CWE-89 vulnerabilities, a CWE that was not covered in \faultline.
+For a list of the CVEs selected, see Table~\ref{tab:all_cves} in Appendix~\ref{sec:dataset}.

-\mypara{Experiment Details} We evaluate the effectiveness of the trace guidance by conducting experiments under two settings: with static source–sink traces and without trace information.
-For experiments without trace information, we remove the sink reachability criterion from the validation loop, as no trace information is available.
-For experiments with the trace information, we run the pipeline on the top-5 static trace candidates chosen by the LLM.
-Both experimental settings are evaluated using Claude Code with Sonnet 4, Codex with GPT-5 Medium reasoning and Codex with \gptoss.
-CVE prompt generation and trace selection is done asynchronously via Claude Code with Sonnet 4.
+\paragraph{Experiment Details} We evaluate the effectiveness of the trace guidance by conducting experiments under two settings: \textit{with dataflow source–sink traces} and \textit{without trace information}.
+For experiments without trace information, we remove the sink reachability criterion from the prompt and the validation conditions detailed in Section~\ref{subsec:pocval} from the validation loop, as no trace information is available.
+For experiments with the trace information, we run the pipeline independently on the top-5 (or the maximum available) dataflow trace candidates chosen by the LLM, detailed in Section~\ref{subsubsec:traceselection}.
+In total, the pipeline ran on 93 unique traces across all 20 projects.

+Both settings are evaluated using Claude Code with Sonnet 4 (\texttt{claude-sonnet-4-20250514}), Codex with GPT-5 Medium reasoning (\texttt{gpt-5-medium}) and Codex with \gptoss.
+Each run uses a fresh agent session with the checked-out vulnerable project available in the working directory and a maximum budget of 10 validation-feedback iterations.
+We did not set custom temperature, top-$p$, seed, or maximum-output-token parameters; the managed coding-agent runs with the default parameteres.
+CVE prompt generation and trace selection are done asynchronously via Claude Code with \texttt{claude-sonnet-4-20250514}.
 GPT-OSS experiments used an Intel Xeon Gold 6338 (2.00 GHz) CPU with ten NVIDIA H100 PCIe GPUs and 1 TB of RAM, while all other experiments used an Intel Xeon Gold 6248 (2.50 GHz) CPU with four NVIDIA GeForce RTX 2080 Ti GPUs and 750 GB of RAM.

-\mypara{Post-Hoc Analysis} Following the success cases in \pocgym, we perform a post-hoc evaluation to further validate each exploit.
-For each PoC, we compare its dynamic execution trace that is captured via AspectJ against the ground-truth source–sink trace provided by CWE-Bench-Java, and assess whether the PoC's execution reaches the real vulnerability sink.